steelmananything/steelmananything/_topics/introduction.md

 Ironmanning occurs when someone declares that they're [steelmanning](#what-is-steelmanning) but they're actually [strawmanning](#what-is-steelmanning).

-Steel is an alloy of [iron and carbon or other materials][Hosford, 2012], but pure iron is relatively [soft](https://chem.libretexts.org/Bookshelves/General_Chemistry/Map%3A_General_Chemistry_(Petrucci_et_al.)/23%3A_The_Transition_Elements/23.3%3A_Metallurgy_of_Iron_and_Steel) despite it being a metal, so ironmanning is meant to convey that the argument superficially looks like a steelman (it's metal) but it's actually weak like a strawman (the pure metal is soft).
+Steel is an alloy of [iron and carbon or other materials][Hosford, 2012], but pure and wrought iron are relatively [soft, formable, and brittle][Hosford, 2012] despite being a metal, so ironmanning is meant to convey that the argument superficially looks like a steelman (it's metal) but it's actually weak like a strawman (the pure metal is soft).

+This term is a bit ambiguous because many people imagine strength when they think of iron: The Iron Age, iron clad, iron curtain, pumping iron, the Iron Man comic character, and so on.
+This is because the colloquial use of the word "iron" after about 200 BCE [refers][Hosford, 2012] to iron ore heated and remelted with charcoal and oxygen to make strong alloys with carbon, a precursor to steel, rather then the modern understanding of pure iron (the chemical element _Fe_) or the pre-historic wrought iron.

 ### Steelmanning may be condescending, harmful, and/or arrogant